GeoSensorWebLab/gsw-chef/blackfoot/README.md

 Install FROST SensorThings API server using Docker.
 This instance can then be used locally with the GSW Data Transloader instead of pushing to a public STA instance.

+## `unpause` recipe

+Will use the Airflow command line interface to iteratively unpause all the DAGs found in the DAGs directory.
+This is kind of slow, so only run it when you need it.

 ## Attributes

 See `attributes/default.rb` and `attributes/frost.rb` for documentation on available attributes in this cookbook.